mautic/user-documentation/docs/components/assets.rst

 **Activate at (date/time)** - This allows you to define the date and time at which this Asset is available

-**Disable at (date/time)** - This allows you to define the date and time at which this Asset ceases to be available
+**Deactivate at (date/time)** - This allows you to define the date and time at which this Asset ceases to be available

 .. vale on